Wednesday, December 30, 2009

 Friday Book Review: Paris 1919

 But there was definitely a lack of knowledge about the time immediately before and after World War I. Sure I know that the assassination of Frans Ferdinand is the answer to the trivial question, what started World War I?
-Other than that I'm sketchy on the details and that is where Paris 1919: Six Months That Changed the World comes in.
+Other than that I'm sketchy on the details and that is where Paris 1919: Six Months That Changed the World

 It really is a fascinating book.
 It is broken out into chapters focusing on individual countries.
 Detailing their demands at the peace conference, their major players and the resulting new boundaries once the treaty was eventually signed.
 I found this to be real interesting as the world's boundaries were redrawn pre and post World War I.